vmarinescu/lambda-blueprint/README.md

 npm install
 ```

 Installs all devDependencies.
-Only after running this npm-script, all other npm-scripts are available to you.
+Only after running this script, all other scripts are available to you.

 ```bash
 npm run compile
 ```
-Installs all runDependencies in all domains and compiles all domains, in dependency-order.
+Installs all runDependencies in all domains, and then compiles all domains.

 ```bash
 npm run bundler